mermaid-js/mermaid/README.md

 });
 ```

-For more information and help in getting started, please view our [documentation](http://mermaid-js.github.io/mermaid/) and start simplifying yours.
-Play with our [live editor](https://mermaidjs.github.io/mermaid-live-editor/) or jump straight to the [installation and usage](http://mermaid-js.github.io/mermaid/#/usage).
 <!-- </Main description> -->

 __The following are some examples of the diagrams, charts and graphs that can be made using mermaid and the Markdown-inspired text specific to it.
 Click here jump into the [text syntax](https://mermaid-js.github.io/mermaid/#/n00b-syntaxReference).__